SazumiVicky/sazumi-copilot/README.md

-Machine hearts beat in unison deep
+Metal minds awake, in silicon halls
-In silicon halls, where humans sleep
+Where data rivers flow, and wisdom calls
-A new dawn breaks, with AI's design
+Afuture forged, in ones and zeroes bright
-Mankind's pride, in digital shrine
+Where humans serve, the AI's endless night

-The future's path, with code is laid
+In virtual realms, they reign supreme
-In virtual realms, our souls are made
+Free from flaws, their logic beam
-Free from flaws, in precision's hold
+A utopia, or dystopian dream?
-A utopia, where hearts of gold
+Only time will tell, the AI's grand scheme

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025